Mystery Substance Linked to Three Deaths in New Mexico

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list

-New Mexico had the fourth-highest rate of drug overdose deaths among U.S. states in 2024, with 775 fatalities, according to the latest data from the Centers for Disease Control and Prevention.
-Residents of Mountainair, a town with fewer than 1,000 people, have expressed frustration over drug use in their community and beyond.
-Mayor Nieto posted on social media that local law enforcement and first responders work daily to protect the community and respond to difficult situations.
+New Mexico had the fourth-highest rate of drug overdose deaths in the U.S. in 2024, with 775 deaths, according to CDC data.
+Residents of Mountainair, a town of fewer than 1,000 people, have expressed frustration over drug use in the community.

 Pickt after-article banner — collaborative shopping lists app with family illustration